 With the only access being by sea, large mechanical digging equipment could not be used.
 The stone was therefore extracted by hand before being taken by boat to the nearest large town.

 Ocean jasper was first introduced to the world at the Tucson Gem and Mineral Show in 2001.

 A total of seven deposits have been found so far but most if not all are now completely mined out.
 The original deposit was exhausted by 2006.

 Kabamby ocean jasper is often confused for kambaba jasper.
 Kambaba is also known as kabamba after the area in the Bongolava region of Madagascar where it's found.
 The two stones are quite different but due to articles online constantly being reproduced incorrectly, facts about both have become completely mixed up.

 A Few More Ocean Jasper Facts

-In the metaphysical world of crystal healing ocean jasper is a stone for improving patience and understanding.
-It can be used for detoxifying, stress, insomnia and for bringing the entire body back into balance.
-A stone of serenity and fulfillment, it's the perfect stone for those who feel run down because of the pressures of work.
-The gentle nurturing energy of ocean jasper will bring a sense of calmness and soothing energy to the mind, body and spirit.
+When used for its metaphysical properties ocean jasper can clear, balance and align the chakras.
+It can also be used to improve patience and understanding.
+A stone of serenity and fulfillment, ocean jasper is perfect for those who feel run down because of the pressures of work.
+Its gentle nurturing energies bring a sense of calmness and relaxation to the mind, body and spirit.

-The photo at the top of our page was taken in London's Natural History Museum.
-The ocean jasper stones in our second photo are in the Smithsonian Museum of Natural History, Washington D.C.
-Photos by Stone Mania ©
+The photo at the top of our page was taken by us in London's Natural History Museum.
+The ocean jasper in our second photo is from our own collection.